otagobioinformaticsspringschool/intro-git/docs/4_tracking_changes.md

 ## Choosing a Commit Message

-Which of the following commit messages would be most appropriate for the last commit made to `mars.txt`?
+Which of the following commit messages would be most appropriate for the last commit made to `README.txt`?

 1. "Changes"
-2. "Added line 'But the Mummy will appreciate the lack of humidity' to mars.txt"
+2. "Added line 'But the Mummy will appreciate the lack of humidity' to README.txt"
 3. "Discuss effects of Mars' climate on the Mummy"

 ::::::::::::::: solution